 Facts About Pre-K 4 SA

 The education centers are full of joy and play, but they are also calm and soothing.
-Behind the scenes, a lot of research and preparation goes into making the students’ explorations meaningful and creating a long term impact on San Antonio’s workforce development.
+Behind the scenes, a lot of research and preparation goes into making the students’ explorations meaningful and creating a long term impact on the workforce trajectory of San Antonio.

 The school day starts at 7:45 AM and ends at 3:00 PM.
 Early drop off begins at 7:15 AM, and families can pick up their children as early as 2:45 PM.
 For working families, there is an extended day program from 3:00 PM to 6:00 PM.